kylefarris/clamscan/README.md

 	debug_mode: false // Whether or not to log info/debug/error msgs to the console
 	file_list: null, // path to file containing list of files to scan (for scan_files method)
 	scan_recursively: true, // If true, deep scan folders recursively
+    list_recursively: false, // If true, return a list of recursively scanned files not just the root directory
 	clamscan: {
 		path: '/usr/bin/clamscan', // Path to clamscan binary on your server
 		db: null, // Path to a custom virus definition database